You can search for your councillor using the ward, name or postcode search.

-You can also view the contact details and roles of councillors, their statutory declarations of interests and gifts and hospitality received.
+You can also view all councillor information including contact details and roles of councillors, their statutory declarations of interests and gifts and hospitality received.

 Committee agendas, reports and minutes

 Access our archive of past and present committees:

 - view the current memberships of each committee